jsthomas/simple-ocaml-shell/README.md

 # simple-ocaml-shell

 This repo implements a simple shell (`osh`) in OCaml.
-I wrote it in 2021 while I was at the [Recurse Center](https://www.recurse.com/) to learn more about how to do systems programming in a strongly-typed functional programming language.
+I wrote it in June of 2021, while I was at the [Recurse Center](https://www.recurse.com/), in order to learn more about systems programming in a strongly-typed functional programming language.

 ## How do I build and test the project?